 Until you get used to controls, Spelunker HD is still quite hard.
 Extra lives are numerous, thankfully.
 There is a save system in place, the usage of which is practically mandatory, but it’s very awkwardly implemented.
 You can save at any point, but it dumps you back to the title screen.
 You can immediately reload it – it’s not technically a “quicksave”, so it doesn’t delete this saved game – and you’ll be roughly at the same spot, with the same number of lives.
 Essentially it forces you to make your own checkpoints.
 The game lets you start at the beginning of any of the 10 areas, but not any of the sub-levels.
 Since it can potentially take up to an hour to clear a single area, which can also be lost if you run out of lives, this save system is one of the major things that keeps the difficulty manageable.

 A few other features round out Spelunker HD, including multiplayer.
 Four people can play on a single console and six can play online.
+If one player runs out of lives, one of the others can revive them.
 The few songs from the original NES game are included in remixed form, as well as completely new songs for all of the new areas.
-The updated graphics aren’t great, but are acceptable for a $10 title.
+The updated graphics aren’t great, but are acceptable for a low budget title.
 The main character also has unique animations for each type of death, and the eulogy during the Game Over scene also describes your manner of death.